-This may seem obvious but apologizing sincerely is the key to a successful, professional apology email.
+This may seem obvious but a heartfelt apology letter is the key to a successful, professional apology email.
 We may think that our words alone will resonate and come across sincerely when we apologize, but making amends takes more effort than that.
 If you get defensive or try to pass the buck or make excuses, your apology email will come across as insincere or forced.

 You could damage the relationship with your customer more if you come across as insincere or unempathetic.
 Listen to your customer, put yourself in their shoes and imagine how you would feel if you were on the receiving end of a terrible mistake caused by a trusted service provider.
-Acknowledge how they feel, own up to your part in the situation, and offer your sincerest apologies.
+Acknowledge how they feel, own up to your part in the situation, and offer your genuine apology.

 If you need to take a few minutes to get into the right frame of mind, take a walk or grab a coffee until you feel calmer and ready to address the issue in an apology email.
 The best way to come across as sincere is to make your apology email personal.
 "We apologize for the inconvenience caused" is far too overused to come across sincerely.
 Instead, say "I'm sorry" and tell the customer why you are apologizing:

 Examples for the apology letter:

 - "I apologize for the delay in my response."